 Submitting documents post-inspection

-From November 2018, where an AO is using PEMS, exporters who are also registered with PEMS must submit any additional post-inspection documentation to the department through the system, rather than submitting documentation via email.
+Where an AO is using PEMS, exporters who are also registered with PEMS should submit any additional post-inspection documentation to the department through the system, rather than submitting documentation via email.
 Supporting documents will be rejected if provided by email, unless an exception exists.

 Exporters will need to notify the department via email that their inspection records and supporting documents are available in PEMS, at the time of requesting RFP authorisation.
 Exporters will need to include ‘Refer to PEMS for inspection and supporting documentation’ in their email correspondence.
 Further details are located here.